Bill would eliminate 'life without parole' in RI as sentence for murder convictions

 “These cases typically involve particularly heinous crimes such as the murder of an entire family or the murder and sexual assault of young children or elderly victims,” Neronha wrote.
 “In such cases, not only does a sentence of life without parole constitute just punishment, but it also spares the victims’ families from being re-traumatized in the parole process, and it protects the public from future crimes by the defendant.”

-A spokesperson for Neronha said the attorney general would likely oppose the legislation again this year.
+A spokesperson for Neronha said the attorney general will oppose the legislation again this year.

 Among those who would be eligible for parole, according to Medeiros, would be Jose Garcia, who set a Providence home ablaze in 1993, killing six people including four children, after a road rage incident.